Types of Therapy

 Acceptance and Commitment Therapy

-Also known as ACT, this type of therapy uses strategies of acceptance and mindfulness (living in the moment and experiencing things without judgment), along with commitment and behaviour change, as a way to cope with unwanted thoughts, feelings, and sensations.
+Also known as ACT, this type of therapy uses strategies of acceptance and mindfulness (living in the moment and experiencing things without judgement), along with commitment and behaviour change, as a way to cope with unwanted thoughts, feelings, and sensations.
 ACT imparts skills to accept these experiences, place them in a different context, develop greater clarity about personal values, and commit to needed behaviour change.

 Dialectical Behavioural Therapy (DBT)